Andrercouto/GeneralizedLinearModels/ModelsCountData/README.md

  The predicted mean count $μ_i$ is calculated as:

  $μi = {\alpha} + {\beta}1 x{1i} + {\beta}2 x{2i} + ... + {\beta}k x{ki} $

+### Negative Binomial Model

+The Negative Binomial model is an extension of the Poisson model that accommodates overdispersion in count data, where the variance exceeds the mean.
+It is suitable when there is evidence of extra variation beyond what can be explained by the Poisson model, indicating that the assumption of equal mean and variance is violated.

+In the Negative Binomial model, the response variable follows a Negative Binomial distribution, which allows for the variance to be greater than the mean.
+This model is particularly useful when dealing with overdispersed count data.

+Similar to the Poisson model, the Negative Binomial model includes explanatory variables that capture the effects on the count.
+The model is specified as follows:

+$log(y_i) = {\alpha} + {\beta}1 x{1i} + {\beta}2 x{2i} + ... + {\beta}k x{ki} $

+Here, $y_i$ represents the count for the i-th observation, $x_i$ denotes the vector of explanatory variable values for the i-th observation, and ${\alpha}$, ${\beta}1$, ${\beta}2$, ..., ${\beta}k$ are the model parameters.

+Estimation of the parameters in the Negative Binomial model is also performed using the maximum likelihood estimation (MLE) method.
+The MLE aims to find the parameter values that maximize the likelihood function, considering the observed data and the assumed distribution.

+The log-likelihood function for the Negative Binomial model accounts for the overdispersion and is given by:

+$loglikelihood = ∑(y_i log(\frac{μ_i}{μ_i + \phi}) + y_i log(\phi) - log(y_i!))$

+where $μ_i$ represents the predicted mean count for the i-th observation, and $\phi$ is the dispersion parameter that captures the extra variation.